Arizona Cardinals vs. Green Bay Packers NFL Week 8 Odds, Plays and Insights for October 28, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 50.5-point total in four of seven games this season.
+- Arizona's games this season have gone over 50.5 points four of seven times.

-- Green Bay has combined with its opponents to score more than 50.5 points in two games this season.

-- Thursday's over/under is 5.6 points lower than the two team's combined 56.1 points per game average.
+- Thursday's total is 5.6 points lower than the two team's combined 56.1 points per game average.

-- This contest's over/under is 13.3 points above the 37.2 these two squads combine to allow per game this season.
+- The 37.2 combined points per game that these two squads have allowed this season are 13.3 fewer than the 50.5 total in this contest.

 - The Cardinals and their opponents have scored an average of 50.6 points per game in 2020, 0.1 more than Thursday's total.